 How are civic groups categorized where people participate?

-The BLS 2011 November supplement identifies the types of organizations where people participate (list below).
-These broad categories include; 1) school groups, neighborhood, or community associations such as PTA or neighborhood watch groups; 2) service or civic organizations such as American Legion or Lions Club; 3) sports or recreation organizations; 4) churches, synagogues, mosques, or other religious institution (not counting attendance at services); and 5) other type of organizations (see archived file)
+The CPS 2013 November supplement identifies the types of organizations where people participate (list below).
+These broad categories include; 1) school groups, neighborhood, or community associations such as PTA or neighborhood watch groups; 2) service or civic organizations such as American Legion or Lions Club; 3) sports or recreation organizations; 4) churches, synagogues, mosques, or other religious institution (not counting attendance at services); and 5) other type of organizations.